How Does Grafting Relate to the Family of God?

 - Cutting the root

-- Binding the graft with rubber bands, graft clips, tie tape, and plastic.
+- Bind the graft with rubber bands, graft clips, tie tape, and plastic.

 - Then we wait 30 days or more.
 Some grafts take a year or more before they begin to produce fruit.